 “This is a piece of legislation that is a sword to be used against minorities,” state Sen. Kathy Stein (D-Lexington), said before the Senate vote.

-“House Bill 279 does nothing more than give people permission to discriminate based on their religious beliefs, thereby taking it beyond ‘freedom of religion’ to ‘forced religion,’ because they have imposed their religious beliefs on others, with legal authority to do so,” said the Kentucky Equality Federation, in a letter to Beshear urging him to veto the measure.“If the Senate chooses to keep the bill’s current language, and not amend it to include specific protections for civil rights laws, a religious individual could claim an exemption from any law or policy that prohibits discrimination — leaving racial minorities, women, LGBT people and others without adequate protections,” charged the ACLU, in a statement Monday.
+“House Bill 279 does nothing more than give people permission to discriminate based on their religious beliefs, thereby taking it beyond ‘freedom of religion’ to ‘forced religion,’ because they have imposed their religious beliefs on others, with legal authority to do so,” said the Kentucky Equality Federation, in a letter to Beshear urging him to veto the measure.

 The Senate voted 29-6 to approve the bill and send it to Beshear for consideration.